marcoparello/CTF-Writeups/DownUnderCTF-2024/forensics/SAM-I-AM.md

 ![](../images/sam-i-am-part-2.png)

-From the Series SAM challenge in Junior Crypt 2024 ([here is the writeup link](https://github.com/marcoparello/CTF-Writeups/blob/main/Junior-Crypt-2024/forensics/Series-SAM.md)), I know that the password hash is `476b4dddbbffde29e739b618580adb1e`, is the password hash.
+From the Series SAM challenge in Junior Crypt 2024 ([here's my writeup](https://github.com/marcoparello/CTF-Writeups/blob/main/Junior-Crypt-2024/forensics/Series-SAM.md)), I know that the password hash is `476b4dddbbffde29e739b618580adb1e`, is the password hash.
 Since the hash came from a SAM file, it is of the NTLM type.
 In order to crack the hash, I decided to use hashcat.
 I typed:

 ```txt
 hashcat -m 1000  476b4dddbbffde29e739b618580adb1e -w /usr/share/wordlists/rockyou.txt